sm2302-aug23/grp-r-fourier/readme__1.md

 ### 3) Investigating "backtracking" in sequences.

-In this task, explore the concept of “backtracking” within the Collatz sequences.
+In this task, explore the concept of "backtracking" within the Collatz sequences.
 Backtracking occurs when a sequence reaches a value that is less than the starting integer, but then increases again above the starting integer at least once before reaching 1.

 1. Filter `collatz_df` to retain starting integers that exhibit backtracking in their sequences.

 ``` r
 a_backtracking <- function(seq, start) {